-Blue whale D calls (Figure 3) were detected using an automatic algorithm based on the generalized power law (Helble et al., 2012).
-This algorithm was adapted for the detection of D calls by modifying detection parameters, including the frequency space over which the detector operates.
-A trained analyst subsequently verified the detections (Figure 3).
+Blue whale D calls (Figure 5) were detected using an automatic algorithm based on the generalized power law (Helble et al., 2012).
+This algorithm was adapted for the detection of D calls by modifying detection parameters that included the frequency space over which the detector operates.
+A trained analyst subsequently verified the detections (Figure 5).

-Figure 3.
+Figure 5.
 Blue whale D calls from site H in the analyst verification stage of the detector.
-Green in the bottom evaluation line indicates true detections.
+Green along the bottom evaluation line indicates true detections and red indicates false detections.